Professor Roger Foo of NUS Medicine

 Biography

-Upon graduation at the NUS Medical School, Roger undertook his post-graduate clinical training at King College Hospital London and Addenbrooke’s Hospital Cambridge.
+After graduating from the National University of Singapore Yong Loo Lin School Of Medicine Professor Roger Foo undertook his post-graduate clinical training at King College Hospital London and Addenbrooke’s Hospital Cambridge.
 For his research training, he worked in the labs of the late Professor David de Bono (British Heart Foundation Chair of Cardiology, Leicester), Professor Morris Brown (past president British Hypertension Society, and Professor of Clinical Pharmacology, Cambridge), Professor Martin Bennett (BHF Chair of Cardiovascular Sciences, Cambridge) and Professor Rick Kitsis (The Dr. Gerald and Myra Dorros Chair in Cardiovascular Disease, Albert Einstein College of Medicine, NYC).
 His research projects were funded by both The Wellcome Trust and the British Heart Foundation through fellowships and project grants.

 Research Areas/Research Interest